 Windows 3.0 finally was the operating system that really made people go WOW this is cool.
 It performed well and more importantly looked awesome.
-All the Macintosh people out there said hey it's just like our o/s while we just got on with using it.
-We were proud DOS users and would never lower ourselves to using a Macintosh J
+All the Macintosh people out there said hey it's just like our OS while we just got on with using it.
+We were proud DOS users and would never lower ourselves to using a Macintosh.

 Now I started to hear of Petzold and his C programming book.
 My company looked long and hard at Borland and thought when will we be able to produce applications under Windows?
-Time went by and for a long time nothing came out of Borland until the release of Turbo Pascal for windows.
-This was a great development system but in reality still meant you needed to do a lot of work to make anything happen on screen.
-If you were new to GUI's then the idea of writing an application for windows was almost your worst nightmare.
+Time went by and for a long time nothing came out of Borland until the release of Turbo Pascal for Windows.
+This was a great development system but in reality still meant you needed to do much of the work to make anything happen on the screen.
+If you were new to GUI's then the idea of writing an application for Windows was almost your worst nightmare.
 In those days the number of PC computing books could be counted on one hand, unlike today where you could almost run a store just to cater to computer users.
 So more or less we started using Windows but kept on writing DOS applications as before.